turastory/til/sicp-second/part1.md

 ##### Lexical scoping

-Since the **internal procedures are in the body of the outer procedure** (the scope of formal parameters), we allow the formal parameters of the outer procedure *to be a free variable* in the internal definitions.
+Since the **internal procedures are in the body of the outer procedure** (the scope of formal parameters), we allow the formal parameters of the outer procedure *to be free variables* in the internal definitions.

 This discipline is called **lexical scoping**.

+- What is lexical scoping?

+  From stackoverflow...

+  > **Lexical Scoping** defines how variable names are resolved in nested functions: **inner functions contain the scope of parent functions even if the parent function has returned**.
+  >
+  > When a variable is **lexically scoped**, the system looks to where the function is **defined** to find the value for a free variable.
+  >
+  > When a variable is **dynamically scoped**, the system looks to where the function is **called** to find the value for the free variable.

+  In short, lexical scoping means that free variables in a procedure are taken from where the procedure is defined.